 “The fishermen actually overfished both the adult breeding stock as well as the juveniles,” says Manuai Matawai, TNC’s lead conservation practitioner in Manus.
 “Without any breeding adults left, it took seven years for the remaining juveniles to mature and reproduce.”

-By 2017, the populations recovered enough that the government reopened the fishery, this time with a new management plan.
+By 2017, the population recovered enough that the government reopened the fishery, this time with a new management plan.
 Each province had a limit on how much they could harvest, and they incorporated size restrictions to ensure adults had a chance to breed before being fished.

 It was a good plan — in theory.
 But as provinces neared their quota, fishery officials were slow to spread the word to stop fishing.
 With many communities beyond the reach of cell service, information typically travels by word of mouth, taking weeks to reach every village.
 By the time the last sea cucumbers were pulled from the water and processed, many provinces exceeded their quotas by 100 percent, including Manus.